Guard of honour: United States

-Each uniformed service branch in the U.S. Armed Forces has its own official honour guard: the Army, Marines, Navy, Air Force, and Coast Guard.
-Most state national guard units have a ceremonial guard unit as well, as well as in state defence forces.
-High Frontier Honor Guard is the official United States Air Force ceremonial unit assigned to Peterson Air Force Base in Colorado Springs, Colorado.
-It is the de facto official honor guard unit for the United States Space Force.
+Each uniformed service branch in the U.S. Armed Forces has its own official honour guard: the Army (3rd U.S. Infantry Regiment), Marines (U.S. Marine Corps Ceremonial Guard Company), Navy (U.S. Navy Ceremonial Guard), Air Force (U.S. Air Force Honor Guard), Space Force (U.S. Space Force Honor Guard), and Coast Guard (U.S. Coast Guard Ceremonial Honor Guard).
+Most state national guard units and state defence forces have a ceremonial guard unit as well.
+High Frontier Honor Guard is the official United States Air Force ceremonial unit assigned to Peterson Space Force Base in Colorado Springs, Colorado, and acts as the de facto official honor guard unit for the United States Space Force.

 The official honour guard of every branch is located in the National Capital Region, though nearly every military installation will have its own honour guard for local ceremonies and events.
 The honour guard units in National Capital Region, formed into the Joint Service Honor Guard of the National Capital Region and the Department of Defense, an ad hoc unit of battalion size, represent the military as a whole and the United States as a nation, and perform numerous ceremonies on behalf of the President of the United States, the commander-in-chief of the federal Armed Forces, with musical accompaniment by each of the central bands of the Armed Forces based in the capital.

 Since World War II, The 3rd United States Infantry Regiment (The Old Guard) has served as the official Army honour guard and escort to the President, and it also provides security for Washington, D.C., in time of national emergency or civil disturbance.
 Arlington National Cemetery's Tomb of the Unknowns is guarded by members of the U.S. 3rd Infantry Regiment.
 Since 2007, a Joint-Service Drill Competition has been held every April in front of the Reflecting Pool of the National Mall.
 Other ceremonial military units also include the Royal Guards of Hawaii of the Air National Guard and the High Frontier Honor Guard at Peterson Air Force Base.
 The organized militia for the Connecticut State Militia also maintains a ceremonial guard unit, the Governor's Foot Guard.

 Many local, state, national and federal public safety agencies in the United States maintain Honour Guards, Pipes & Drums and Buglers, including fire departments, law enforcement agencies, emergency medical services, and search and rescue agencies, who typically use adaptations of military honour guards, and honour those who die in the line of duty (LODD-Line of Duty Death), off-duty but still on the job, and retirees, as well as participating in support of other agencies, and parades.
 Some Law Enforcement agencies are able to maintain a Rifle Team for 'three volley' salutes.
 Most, even those within major career paid agencies, are not paid for performing and preparing for the honour guard duty.